ccss-sandia/antfarm-core/README.md

 see the ANTFARM (as opposed to the ANTFARM-CORE) library if you are looking for the command-line application.

+## NOTICE OF REGRESSION IN FUNCTIONALITY

+Please note that  not all of the database models and plugins available in version 0.4.0 are available in version 0.5.0.
+This decision was made in support of getting version 0.5.0 released early such that users could become familiar with the new API and command-line interface.
+As the existing models and plugins get moved over from version 0.4.0, the minor version number will be increased.

 ## HOW IT WORKS

 At the center of the ANTFARM-CORE library is a boot-strapping and initialization